maysoon-1/organized-official-website/README.md

 6- Presentation of the workers of previous clubs

 ## Features:
-1- Generating students' interest in benefiting from services through the club site 2- Receiving the proposals and working to develop them 3- It helps to save time and effort for students
+1- Generating students' interest in benefiting from services through the club site.
+2- Receiving the proposals and working to develop them.
+3- It helps to save time and effort for students.
-4- Manage to achieve the sar for clubs
+4- Manage to achieve the sar for clubs.
-5- Knowing the hours in the register
+5- Knowing the hours in the register.
-6- The most effective clubs offe
+6- The most effective clubs offe.

 ## Simple and convenient interface